“In Malawi” – the Most Complete Malawi Travel Guide on the Web

 things to do in Malawi

-Another great option to get around in Malawi is on a bicycle, the distances are never too big and the scenery is often spectacular.
+Another great way to get around Malawi is by bicycle; the distances are never too long, and the scenery is often spectacular.

-Malawi has either decent tar main roads and an extensive network of side roads, dirt tracks, village paths, and such.
-The main roads M1, M5, are paved and good, traffic can get bothersome around Lilongwe and along the Southern shores of the Lake, but never too heavy.
+Malawi has either decent tarred main roads or an extensive network of side roads, dirt tracks, village paths, and the like.
+The main roads, M1 and M5, are paved and in good condition.
+Traffic can get bothersome around Lilongwe and along the Southern shores of the Lake, but it is never too heavy.

 Accommodation in Malawi

-The few that didn’t fail to notice this, mostly foreigners, have built a small but extensive network of lodges and backpackers accommodations, somehow supporting and promoting each other covering most of the key locations of the country.
+The few who didn’t fail to notice this, mostly foreigners, have built a small but extensive network of lodges and backpackers’ accommodations, somehow supporting and promoting each other, covering most of the country’s key locations.

-This makes Malawi a country easy and fun to travel for the average backpacker if you stick to backpacker accommodations and lodges traveling in Malawi can be quite comfortable compared to many African countries.
+This makes Malawi a country easy and fun to travel in for the average backpacker.
+If you stick to backpacker accommodations and lodges, traveling in Malawi can be quite comfortable compared to many African countries.
 You could easily get your banana pancake every morning if that’s your style.

 Backpacker Accommodations in Malawi